.jpg)

 Pastorale

-These rural villages are timeless!
+These rural locales are timeless!

 .jpg)

-Saint-Cirq Lapopie (La Popie)
+Saint-Cirq Lapopie (la Popie)

 Old House at the Top of the Village